bufbuild-ru/docs/docs/migration-guides/migrate-v2-config-files/index.md

 :::

-For simple modules where there is no `buf.work.yaml` and the `buf.yaml` file is in the same directory as the Protobuf files, the only change you need to make is to the `version` key—if no `modules` key is set, the Buf CLI behaves as if there is a single module with the current directory as the path:
+For simple modules where there is no `buf.work.yaml` and the `buf.yaml` file is in the same directory as the Protobuf files, the only change you need to make is to the `version` key — if no `modules` key is set, the Buf CLI behaves as if there is a single module with the current directory as the path:

 ```yaml
 version: v2